 Regulatory Surveys and Planned Downtime.
-We perform certain regulatory inspections, which we refer to as a special survey, that are due every five years for most of our rigs, and the inspection interval for our North Sea rigs is two-and-one-half years.
+We perform certain regulatory inspections, which we refer to as a special survey, that are due every five years for most of our rigs and every two-and-one-half years for our North Sea rigs.
 Our operating income is negatively impacted when we perform these required regulatory surveys due to planned downtime during the inspection period.
 Our operating income is also reduced by planned downtime for upgrades, contract preparation and mobilization of rigs; however, in some cases, we may be compensated for all or a portion of this downtime.
-During the second half of 2021, we expect to spend approximately 30 days of planned downtime, including approximately 10 days for mobilization and contract preparation activities for the Ocean BlackRhino and approximately 20 days to complete an intermediate survey for the Ocean Patriot.
+During 2022, we expect to spend approximately 90 days of planned downtime, including approximately 45 days for mobilization and contract preparation activities for the Ocean BlackHawk, approximately 30 days for the demobilization of the Ocean Onyx and approximately 15 days for mobilizations between contracts for the Ocean Apex.
 We can provide no assurance as to the exact timing and/or duration of downtime associated with regulatory inspections, upgrades, contract preparation, rig mobilizations and other shipyard projects.
 See " - Contract Drilling Backlog."